One of the places I've wanted to visit for quite a long time, is

 There is evidence of much restoration, both inside and out.
 Climbing the many flights of stone steps and loking down from the drawbridge 'control room' reminded us that such castles were fortresses, built to repel would-be invaders.

 Several restored interiors give some idea of the scale of the 'state' rooms.
 The grand hall, with its double fireplace has all the grandeur expected of an Emperor's 'holiday estate' in the Forest of Compiegne.
-The circular seating is one of the few remaining pieces of furniture from Viollet-le-Duc's
+The circular seating is one of the few remaining pieces of furniture from Viollet-le-Duc's restoration.

 Inside, Viollet-le-Duc produced more a work of invention than